 Alexandra Bonardi

-Vice President - Intellectual and Developmental Disabilities
+Vice President - Intellectual & Developmental Disabilities, Aging & Disability

 Prior to joining HSRI, Alixe was the director of the Center for Developmental Disabilities Evaluation and Research at the University of Massachusetts Medical School’s E.K.
 Shriver Center.
-While there, she developed a broad portfolio of projects including the development and implementation of risk management and quality improvement projects in DD services.
+While there, she developed a broad portfolio of projects, including the development and implementation of risk management and quality improvement projects in DD services.
 She was principal investigator on several grants, including a project to enhance access to assistive technology, a project to develop a compendium of health data sources, and a Citizen’s Jury to develop autism data collection recommendations.

 Education

-• Master of public administration from Suffolk University
+- Master of Public Administration from Suffolk University